Gulf Indian High School

 Gulf Indian High School or GIHS is a CBSE affiliated school located in the Al Garhoud Area of Dubai.
 It is a senior secondary school with students from 3-17 of age accommodating classes from KG to 12.
 Students in 12th prepare for their All India Senior School Certificate Examination (AISSCE) as it is their senior and final year.
 The school is affiliated to the CBSE, New Delhi.
-Dominated by discipline and well knit community, assessed by the KHDA it has been coming out with an 'Acceptable' consistently throughout the years.
+Dominated by discipline and well knit community, assessed by the KHDA it has been coming out with an 'Acceptable' consistently throughout the years and has achieved the KHDA 'Good' Rating in the academic year 2023-24.

 John M. Thomas, the school's founder and chairman, died in July 2022.